Started first outfit, July 2008; final outfit May 2010.

 - Time Traveling in Costume

-- Past President & member of the San Diego Costume Guild, and Costumer's Guild West in Los Angeles.
+- My name is Val.
+I'm a Past President & member of the San Diego Costume Guild, and Costumer's Guild West in Los Angeles.
 I make my own historical costumes but don't sell any unless I get tired of it.The eras I've made so far are 1770 up to 1918.
 My favorite is the 1880s bustle.